-To enable the Password Modify Web Application, first enable the HTTP responder (see Section 10.1, "Configuring HTTP Services"), and then check the Enable HTTPS and/or the Enable HTTP boxes in the Password Modify entry of the HTTP page of M-Vault Console.
-Unless TLS is not available, it is recommended to only select Enable HTTPS as passwords sent over HTTP are not encrypted.
-A suitable port range must be defined to enable the checkboxes.

-Note: A valid SASL configuration must be present before the password change Web application can function correctly, as the user ID requested in the user interface is the SASL ID.
+To enable the password modify Web application, first enable the HTTP responder (see Section 10.1, "Configuring HTTP Services"), and then check the Enabled button in the Password Modify Application section of the HTTP page of M-Vault Console.
+A directory server restart is required before the application is served.
+Note also that a valid SASL configuration must be present before the password change Web application can function correctly, as the user ID requested in the user interface is the SASL ID.